-- (a) Except as provided in Section 17(b) of this ordinance, the appeal of a disapproval or approval with modifications of a Plan shall be governed by the following provisions: - (1) The disapproval or modification of any proposed Plan by the City, shall entitle the person submitting the Plan to a hearing before the public services director or his or her designee if such person submits written demand for a hearing within 15 business days after receipt of written notice of disapproval of a Plan or disapproval of modifications.
-Such appeals are to be heard by the public services director or his or her designee.
+- (a) Except as provided in Section 17(b) of this ordinance, the appeal of a disapproval or approval with modifications of a Plan shall governed by the following provisions: - (1) The disapproval or modification of any proposed Plan by the (city), (town), (county), shall entitle the person submitting the Plan to a public hearing if such person submits written demand for a hearing within 15 days after receipt of written notice of disapproval or modifications. - (2) A hearing held pursuant to this section shall be conducted by the (city), (town), (county), (appropriate local agency), within days after the date of the appeal or request for a hearing. - (3) The agency conducting the hearings shall make recommendations to the governing body of the (city), (town), (county), within days after the date of the hearing on any Plan. - (4) The Governing Body of the (city), (town), (county), will render its final decision on any Plan within days of receipt of the recommendations from the agency conducting the hearing. - (5) If the (city), (town), (county) upholds the disapproval or modification of a proposed Plan following the hearing, the person submitting the Plan shall then be entitled to appeal the (city), (town), (county)'s decision to the Commission as provided in G.S.
+113A-61(c) and 15A NCAC 4B .0118(d)

-- (2) A hearing held pursuant to this section shall be conducted by the City within 15 days after the date of the appeal or request for a hearing. - (3) After conducting the hearing, the public services director or his or her designee shall issue an order upholding, reversing, or modifying the original decision.
-If the appealing party, following notice thereof, fails to appear at said hearing and has not contacted the stormwater management office to request a rescheduling, the appeal will be dismissed and the original decision upheld. - (4) The order of the public services director or his or her designee may be appealed in writing within 10 business days after receipt of written notice of the decision.
-Such appeals are to be heard by the City Council. - (5) Appeal from the decision of the City Council shall be to the Commission as provided in G.S.
-113A-61(c) and 15A NCAC 4B .0118(d) - (b) In the event that a Plan is disapproved pursuant to Section 6(i) of this ordinance, the applicant may appeal the City's disapproval of the Plan directly to the Commission.
+(NOTE: THE APPEALS PROCEDURES ABOVE ARE INCLUDED ONLY TO ENSURE THAT EACH LOCAL ORDINANCE CONTAINS PROCEDURES FOR APPEALS.
+THE PROCEDURE SHOULD BE WRITTEN TO CONFORM TO APPLICABLE EXISTING PROCEDURES, OR AS CREATED FOR THE ADMINISTRATION OF THE ORDINANCE.) (b) In the event that a Plan is disapproved pursuant to Section 6(i) of this ordinance, the applicant may appeal the (city), (town), (county)'s disapproval of the Plan directly to the Commission.